-The most pared-down of bivies weigh just a few grams.
+The most pared-down of bivies weigh just a few ounces.
 MSR’s Pro Bivy, engineered to meet the needs of professional alpinists and serious adventurers, weighs just 283 g (10 oz).
-Even lighter still, MSR’s E-Bivy weighs a mere 170 grams (6 oz.), perfect for tossing in a pack lid as an emergency shelter on everything from all-day hikes to backcountry ski tours.
+Even lighter still, MSR’s E-Bivy weighs a mere 170 grams (6 oz), perfect for tossing in a pack lid as an emergency shelter on everything from all-day hikes to backcountry ski tours.

-The ultra-compact nature of bivies makes them a valuable assets when shedding weight.
-Some stuff down to the size of a burrito (the food kind), disappearing in bikepacking bags and small alpine packs.
-With a smaller pack you can cover more miles and more easily traverse through technical terrain.
+The ultra-compact nature of bivies makes them a valuable asset when shedding weight.
+Some stuff down to the size of a burrito, disappearing in bikepacking bags and small alpine packs.
+With a smaller pack, you can cover more miles and more easily traverse through technical terrain.

-And technical terrain is where the bivy shines.
-Requiring only the length and width of your sleep system, bivies open up campsite possibilities.
+Technical terrain is where the bivy shines.
+Requiring only the length and width of your sleep system, bivies open up new campsite possibilities.
 Rock ledges, climbers’ nooks on craggy scrambles, snow caves and narrow backcountry spaces too tight for staking out a tent all become available real estate for a night under the stars.

-Like a light rainshell jacket, bivies trap in a few degrees of warmth and hold that heat better than a tent; this takes an open night on the ground up a notch, allowing you to gain the rest you need.
+Like a light rain shell jacket, bivies trap in a few degrees of warmth and hold that heat better than a tent; this takes an open night on the ground up a notch, allowing you to get the rest you need.
 MSR’s bivies feature a water-resistant, breathable ripstop nylon for the top layer to reduce condensation and keep you drier and more comfortable inside.
 By their nature, bivies are far more enjoyable when the weather is fair—most will offer little protection in a nasty Cascades or Rockies storm blitz.
-But during high-pressure systems in the shoulder seasons or on summer alpine traverses, bivies add an extra layer of warmth to minimalist nights beneath the peaks.
+But during high-pressure systems in the shoulder seasons or on summer alpine traverses, bivies add an extra layer of warmth to minimalist nights.